 For military applications, drones are expected to become smaller and lighter with much longer battery life and flight times.
 There will also be developments in improving drone optics and other capabilities further.
-In the civilian market, developments in improving flight times are allowing them to serve as delivery platforms, for use in emergency services, and for data collection in a number of areas too dangerous for humans, such as in power plants or fires.
+In the civilian market, developments in improving flight times allow them to serve as delivery platforms for emergency services and data collection in areas too dangerous for humans, such as power plants or fires.

-Drones have also been deployed for home security and crowd control in some countries.
-While a worrying development, authorities in some areas are likely to continue the use of drones for this type of surveillance.
+Some countries have also deployed drones for home security and crowd control.
+While a worrying development, authorities in some areas are likely to continue using drones for this type of surveillance.
 Miniaturization is also expected to play a massive role in the future of drones.
 Drones will also dramatically reduce their size as components are made smaller and smaller.

-Despite the great potential for drones to be used as a weapon, a number of groups have also raised questions about the ethics of this type of remote weaponry, given the possibility of errors resulting in the deaths of civilians because of inaccurate data.
+Despite the great potential for drones to be used as a weapon, several groups have also raised questions about the ethics of this type of remote weaponry, given the possibility of errors resulting in the deaths of civilians because of inaccurate data.

-While some claim that UAVs are a threat to privacy and safety, others believe that this is outweighed by their potential to be used for the better.
-Whatever the opinions are, drones are expected to increase in number as they become smarter and more capable, and find uses in a wider number of industries and a wider number of roles in the future.
+Others also claim that UAVs threaten privacy and safety, while others believe that this is outweighed by their potential to be used for the better.
+Whatever the opinions are, drones are expected to increase in number as they become smarter and more capable and find uses in a broader number of industries and a more comprehensive number of roles in the future.